sthagen/cognusion-godoc2md/examples/martini/README.md

 type Handler interface{}
 ```
 Handler can be any callable function.
 Martini attempts to inject services into the handler's argument list.
-Martini will panic if an argument could not be fullfilled via dependency injection.
+Martini will panic if an argument could not be fulfilled via dependency injection.